 GHK-Cu (Copper Peptide): Skin & Tissue Remodeling

 GHK-Cu is widely studied for its ability to increase collagen, elastin, and glycosaminoglycans, essential components of healthy connective tissue.
 It also improves wound contraction, supports fibroblast activity, and influences gene expression linked to tissue repair.
+GHK-Cu acts at the cellular level to promote cellular rejuvenation and skin health.
 Researchers often use GHK-Cu in skin healing models because it stimulates structural proteins responsible for strength and elasticity.
+Additionally, GHK-Cu stimulates blood vessel formation and new blood vessel formation, which are essential for tissue repair and regeneration.

 BPC-157: Soft Tissue and Gut Healing Support

 BPC-157 is one of the most researched peptides for tendon, ligament, muscle, and intestinal repair.
+BPC-157 is also known to promote healing of the gut lining and support gut lining integrity, which is crucial for preventing chronic inflammation and immune reactions.
 Preclinical work shows that it speeds up healing by encouraging angiogenesis, improving fibroblast migration, and increasing cell survival under mechanical stress.
-Scientists especially value its effects on tendon repair, where healing is normally slow due to poor blood supply.
+Scientists especially value its effects on tendon and ligament repair, where healing is normally slow due to poor blood supply, as BPC-157 can promote healing even in tissues with limited vascularization.
+In addition, BPC-157 helps reduce chronic inflammation, further supporting tissue recovery.

 TB-500: Cell Migration and Muscle Repair

 TB-500 is a synthetic fragment of thymosin beta-4.
-It plays a role in actin regulation a crucial component of cell movement.
+It plays a role in actin regulation, a crucial component of cell movement.
 In recovery models, TB-500 improves the ability of cells to travel toward damaged areas.
+TB-500 also supports the formation of new blood vessels, which enhances blood flow and tissue resilience during recovery.
+Improved blood flow is essential for delivering nutrients and oxygen to healing tissues, supporting overall tissue resilience.
 This is essential for muscle repair, wound healing, and angiogenesis.
 Research suggests that combining TB-500 with BPC-157 may enhance regeneration beyond what either peptide does alone.

 KPV: Fast Anti-Inflammatory Action

-KPV is a short peptide known for rapidly suppressing inflammatory markers such as NF-κB, TNF-α, IL-6, and other cytokines.
+KPV is a short peptide whose primary role is to reduce inflammation and lower the inflammatory burden in recovery models.
+It is known for rapidly suppressing inflammatory markers such as NF-κB, TNF-α, IL-6, and other cytokines.
 Its small size helps with cellular penetration, making it effective even at low concentrations in inflammation research models.
+By reducing the inflammatory burden, KPV optimizes healing and supports immune balance.
 KPV’s niche is inflammation reduction which is critical for recovery, because excessive inflammation slows cell repair and increases tissue damage.

 How the KLOW Blend Works (Mechanisms of Action)